leylaozsen/ALRM.github.io/Chapter1/README.md

 The Excel file illustrating the computations shown in Table 1.1. and 1.2. can be accessed [here](https://github.com/leylaozsen/alrm.github.io/blob/master/Chapter1/TolucaRegressionTables.xlsx).
 The computations for the example on pages 21 and 22 are also included in this Excel file.

+## Toluca Company Example Predicting Mean Number of Work Hours Required For Various Lot Size Values

+Example on page 21 computes the mean number of work hours required for when the lot size is 65.
+And on page 22,

+#Compute the mean number of work hours required when the lot size is 65, see page 21
+#and for when the lot size is 80, see page 22
+#first create a data frame with the Lot Size values
+newlothours <- data.frame(LotSize=c(65,80))
+#note that variable name in the data frame above should be the same as
+#as the variable in the linear regression model.

+#predict for Lot Size values of 65 and 80
+predict(toluca_model,newlothours)

+#predict for Lot Size values of 100
+predict(toluca_model, data.frame(LotSize=100))